 * – Estimated!
 Car is about to be released and hasn’t been rated by the EPA yet.

 Audi A3 Sportback etron – now available in Canada (fall 2016).
-This car looks great is very competitively priced with the gasoline version of the sedan (only $200 more!)
-Most importantly, it’s a wagon 😉 If we were looking to replace our Forester right now, this car would up for serious consideration.
+This car looks great and is very competitively priced with the gasoline version of the sedan (only $200 more!)
+Most importantly, it’s a wagon 😉

 BMW 330e – coming soon in Canada (fall 2016).
 BMW is starting to offer a PHEV variant in each of it’s “series”; expect to see one or two added each year.
 Sorry I can’t provide a link right to it, you need to dig around on their Build & Price sub-site to find it.